WanluLiuLab/yasim/doc/src/tutorial/llrg/index.ipynb.md

 4. Generated reads would be merged into one (SE) or two (PE) files.
 ```

 So after knowing this knowledge, it would be easy to decode LLRG parameter specifications.
-Firstly, we would stress that the arguments marked in braces **should be filled by user**  (e.g., please replace `[FASTAS_DIR]` with the path of FASTA directory generated in `transcribe` step).
+Firstly, we would stress that the arguments marked in braces **should be filled by the user**  (e.g., please replace `[FASTAS_DIR]` with the path of the FASTA directory generated in `transcribe` step).
 So, to invoke LLRG adapter for `[LLRG]`, you should at least:

 ```shell
 python -m yasim [LLRG] \